Department of English

 To declare a major in English, students must bring a print out of their transcript (unofficial copy from Bearfacts and/or transfer institutions) showing the completion of the pre-requisite course work to a Major Adviser.
-At that time, students will fill out a Petition to Declare Major and a Major Record Card.
+At that time, students will fill out a Major Record Card.
 After that, English majors should meet periodically with an adviser to monitor their course of study.

 THE MAJOR PROGRAM:

 The English Major consists of no fewer than 12 courses, of which at least 7 must be upper-division courses.
+Students majoring in English are expected to complete the majority of their coursework within the department.
+Transfer courses and extra-departmental coursework as defined below should constitute no more than 5 courses total.
 To graduate with a degree in English, a student must achieve at least a 2.0 GPA in: a) all work undertaken at the University of California (all campuses), b) all courses required for the English major, and c) all upper-division courses in the English major.

 I. CORE REQUIREMENTS IN ENGLISH